Bisimulation: Variants of bisimulation

 This is closely related to the notion of bisimulation "up to" a relation.

 Typically, if the state transition system gives the operational semantics of a programming language, then the precise definition of bisimulation will be specific to the restrictions of the programming language.
 Therefore, in general, there may be more than one kind of bisimulation (respectively bisimilarity) relationship depending on the context.

 Bisimulation and modal logic

 Since Kripke models are a special case of (labelled) state transition systems, bisimulation is also a topic in modal logic.
-In fact, modal logic is the fragment of first-order logic invariant under bisimulation (van Benthem's theorem).
+In fact, modal logic is the fragment of first-order logic invariant under bisimulation, known as van Benthem's theorem.

 Algorithm

 Checking that two finite transition systems are bisimilar can be done in polynomial time.
 The fastest algorithms are quasilinear time using partition refinement through a reduction to the coarsest partition problem.